Big Tech 'fair share' debate set to dominate Barcelona mobile meet

 Orange told Reuters the telecoms industry was not asking for special privileges in its demands.
 A spokesperson said the EU's consultation was a "positive first sign" of a debate starting.

-"We argue for a framework that will facilitate a fair and equitable commercial relationship that recognizes a direct contribution by tech giants to network costs," they said.
+"We argue for a framework that will facilitate a fair and equitable commercial relationship that recognises a direct contribution by tech giants to network costs," they said.

 Regulations will, however, be difficult to implement and enforce, said Shahid Ahmed, executive vice president at NTT and an adviser to the U.S. Federal Communications Commission.